BenjaminShinar/udemy_docker_mastery/Lectures/section-12-13-14-15-16-kubernetes.md

 </summary>

 a container orchestrator makes many servers act like one.
 Kubernetes was released in 2012 by google, it's a set of APIs that run on top of docker (or other container runtime), that do management.
-It provides api/cli to manage containers, similar to swarm, which is called "kube control", most cloud vendor provide Kubernetes as a service, and others cat make thier own "distributions" of Kubernetes with additional tools.
+It provides api/cli to manage containers, similar to swarm, which is called "kube control", most cloud vendor provide Kubernetes as a service, and others cat make their own "distributions" of Kubernetes with additional tools.

 as we recall from the [swarm lecture](//todo: make link), there are benefits for orchestration, and many projects are moving towards it. it's not mandatory, but very useful. a rough estimate for the benefit of orchestration is the number of servers/apps and the change rate. orchestration makes managing change easy, especially when things scale.

-some platforms for orchestrations are swarm, kubernetes, and ECS (only for AWS), cloudfoundry, mazos and marathon. kubernetes is hybrid, which means it can run on every cloud service and inside data centers and locally.
+some platforms for orchestrations are swarm, kubernetes, and ECS (only for AWS), Cloudfoundry, Mazos and marathon. kubernetes is hybrid, which means it can run on every cloud service and inside data centers and locally.

 the next step is to decide on the distribution for kubernetes, there are many vendors.
-One optionn is to use the raw githubs upstream kubernetes solution. but vendors can bundle many additional tools, which are required to use kubernetes in the real scenario.
+One options is to use the raw github upstream kubernetes solution. but vendors can bundle many additional tools, which are required to use kubernetes in the real scenario.

 #### Kubernetes Or Swarm